SHREWSBURY & DISTRICT DARTS LEAGUE RULES

 - In the event of a team playing a non registered player, a fine of £10.00 will be imposed and the result of the game being awarded to the opponents

-- A Darts team shall consist of eight players (nine in cup matches).
+- A Darts team shall consist of eight players (Seven in Cup matches (amended from 9 to 7 as per AGM 2021))

-- In the event of a team playing with less than eight players (nine in cup matches), a score of 2-0 shall be awarded to each player who has no
+- In the event of a team playing with less than eight players (Seven in cup matches), a score of 2-0 shall be awarded to each player who has no

 - In the event of a team failing to arrive at a match a score of 8-0 shall be recorded by their opponent.